-PLOT DATA ON off specifies whether the data trace is to be drawn (on) or not to be drawn (on) or not drawn (off) on the plot.
+PLOT DATA ON off specifies whether the data trace is to be drawn (on) or not drawn (off) on the plot.

+PLOT GRAT ON off specifies whether the graticule and the reference line are to be drawn (on) or not drawn (off) on the plot.
 Turning convenient way to make preplotted grid forms.
 However, when data is to be plotted on a preplotted form,